maple residence

 zlgdesign new palette

-Grass hotel is located right across from klcc twin towers this could be ten minutes walk.
+the hotel development in 2012, is located right across from klcc twin towers this could be ten minutes walk.
 It will bear signature raw concrete grc precast panels with geometrical patterns and shapes and plenty of vertical planting.
 The base houses 250 parking bays of car park an elevator parking system we will design together with korean engineers.
 The footprint is extremely tight making this an impossible site for a great reception, generator set rooms and refuse chambers all on the same level.

 zlgdesign has moved to sentul

-We are delighted finally to have completed the big (painfully long) move to sentul and we are at last enjoying glorious morning light every day each ray a joy and we thus rejoice a fantastic courtyard in the building.
-Truly a gift of god and of goodness.
-And sentul if you can recall its ancient history with golf clubs and railway godowns and bankrupt developers, is and has a great cultural ambience and as architects we want to instill public awareness for the genius loci of this hidden secret of kuala lumpur.
-We find the call of duty an catalytic agent for design.
+we are delighted finally to have completed the big (painfully long) move to sentul and we are at last enjoying glorious morning light every day each day bring joy to our hearts. we also embraced in the fact we have acquired a fantastic new courtyard within the premises which belong to the building. what more, the area and precinct of sentul if one can recall its not too ancient history with golf clubs and railway godowns and bankrupt developers, is and has always had a great cultural ambience. so that as architects we would want to instill public awareness for the genius loci of this hidden secret of kuala lumpur. we find the call of duty an catalytic agent for design not only of our offices but also as inspirwtion to bring people to the area via events and workshops and collaborations. with that we set up zlgevents more seriously and took trouble to invest in the event company.

 point92 is nearly ready